 The best après-ski is in the town where you will find a handful of sophisticated bars and cafés dotted around the pedestrianised centre off the main street Via Roma.
 Restaurant options are plentiful and authentic bars with large sofas and fireplaces create the perfect setting for relaxing after a day on the mountain.

-Typical of Italy, the evenings tend to be low-key until the midnight hour approaches and then the town begins to liven up.
+Typical of Italy, the evenings tend to be low-key until the midnight hour approaches and then Courmayeur gets into full swing.

 What we like about Courmayeur

 - Close proximity to Geneva and Turin means shorter transfers and more time on the slopes perfect for a short ski break

 - Lively après scene, it starts up on the mountain with the gondola back to town open until midnight which is when the town really gets going

 - Extensive off-piste opportunities on the sunny side of Mont Blanc